LIFE STORY

 Koike Yuriko

-On her route to the top Tokyo governor Koike Yuriko used to make occasional contact.
+On her route to the top Tokyo governor, Koike Yuriko, used to make occasional contact.
 She seemed keen to revive our friendship when she was a humble TV announcer for the NTV Sesso Kodan program where I often appeared back in the seventies/eighties.

 Then she had seemed politically neutral, as far as I could make out.